sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/sumo-logic-metrics-handlers.md

 To send status events, use the [Sensu Sumo Logic Handler integration](../../../plugins/supported-integrations/sumologic/) instead.
 {{% /notice %}}

-## Sumo Logic metrics handler example
+## Sumo Logic metrics handler examples

 This example shows a Sumo Logic metrics handler resource definition configured to send Sensu observability data to a Sumo Logic HTTP Logs and Metrics Source via the `url` attribute: